Jayant-Projects/Music_Store_Sales_Analysis_SQL/README.md

 - Focused on checking for missing values, and null columns ensuring proper text, and validating headers in the dataset.

 ### Learnings:
-- Better and indepth understanding of joins
+- Better and in-depth understanding of joins
-- Used different advanced analytical and aggregate functionse in this project.
+- Used different advanced analytical and aggregate functions in this project.
 - Brushed the basics like SELECT, GROUP BY, and HAVING clauses.

 ### Key Findings:
-- USA and Canada have a maximum number of invoices has been generated.
+- The USA and Canada have a maximum number of invoices that have been generated.
-- Prague has the best customer and Company has earned the most sum (Invoice total of the city) of money that has been made by the company around 273.24 money from this city.
+- Prague has the best customer and the Company has earned the most sum (Invoice total of the city) of money that has been made by the company around 273.24 money from this city.
 - Customer R Madhav has spent the most money which totals 144.54.
 - Led Zeppelin has written the most rock music which is 114 in our dataset.

 ### Summary:
-- These insights helped to provide a better understanding of customer behavior in music stores will help the business owners about music, artists, and the taste of the customer from different countries, and will be useful for making informed decisions.
+- These insights helped to provide a better understanding of customer behaviour in music stores will help the business owners about music, artists, and the taste of the customers from different countries, and will be useful for making informed decisions.